aaronbbrown/aaronbbrown.github.io/_posts/2015-12-09-remote-work-pt1-pants-required.md

 These boundaries need to be both spatial and temporal.
 Work time is work time.
 Your office is an office, not a racetrack.
-During work hours Little Miles cannot come in to play spaceships with you every 5 minutes.
+During work hours little Johnny cannot come in to play spaceships with you every 5 minutes.
 Your spouse can't be expecting you to be mowing the lawn and taking care of the dishes. *You are at work, even though your office is in the same structure as your home.*